 I redesigned HSBC's internal software and created a design system for their SABB channels.

-I worked with a team of international agencies between Chicago, London and Miami to deliver UX journeys and visual design that worked with HSBC's existing global style.
+I was brought on as a senior designer to redesign HSBC's internal software and create a design system for their SABB channels.
+I worked with a team of international agencies to deliver UX journeys and visual design that aligned with HSBC's existing global style.

-The main goal of the redesign was to present a large amount of information to HSBC's internal staff while reducing the amount of clicks it took them to navigate the systems.
-We used graphs to display information that was previously displayed in excel-like spreadsheets.
+The main goal of the redesign was to present a large amount of information, while reducing the amount of clicks it took to navigate the system.
+Staff members had very positive reactions to the changes, commenting on ease of use and readability as areas we improved significantly.

 Staff reacted very positively to this and we continued our work by making the navigation swipeable over 3 main information panels split up into logical areas.
 This helped create a mental model which decreased cognitive overhead which made the entire system very simple to use./>

-The panels are split up into the top section which is context sensitive, and the bottom section, which displays more information related to where the agent is clicking.
+The panels are split into context sensitive sections, which display more information related to where the agent is clicking.

-This project was accessable to promote HSBC's approach to inclusion.
-This involved working with an accesability agency and having constant touchpoints to ensure alignment on key issues.
+We also worked with an accessibility agency to promote HSBC's approach on inclusion.
+This involved having constant touchpoints to ensure alignment on key issues.